 Can you be alone without being lonely?
 Or lonely without being alone?
 I would say yes on both counts.
 Google gives this as the primary definition of lonely: "sad because one has no friends or company."
 A secondary definition is "without companions; solitary."
 For both definitions "alone" is listed as a synonym.
-Google's definition of … Continue reading Alone, But Rarely Lonely
+Google's definition… Continue reading Alone, But Rarely Lonely

+I never would have thought that I would feel like a stranger in my own family.
+Depression changed everything, though.
 I spent Christmas with my family this year.
 It was a small gathering - just my parents, my brother, his fiancee, and me.
-Except it didn't feel small; it seemed like there were far too many people around.
-I haven't had a lot of contact with my family for some time now because of my … Continue reading Feeling like a stranger in my own family
+Except it didn't feel small; it seemed like there were far too… Continue reading Feeling Like a Stranger in My Own Family

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.